biggie-boss/LoreRim/README.md

 - Several new script performance optimizations
 - Even more textures are now downscaled and mipmapped as 0 visual loss
 - Even more BSAs.
 This increases install time but improves performance and boot time.

+***

+### Creation Club Content Changes

+- Stuff that was incorrectly labeled "daedric artifacts" no longer is like stendarr's hammer (lmao), dawnfire, duskfang, cyrus' saber, etc
+- Spear of bitter mercy can now be tempered
+- Removed Arcane Archer Pack.
+Arrows are now craftable by default with the relevant perk.
+Bound Quiver and Telekenesis Tomes arrows now placed where the letter and dwemer arrow diagram books were
+- Chrysamere quest removed.
+Weapon now found on Ustengraav boss who is now a ghost named The Lost Paladin :)
+- CC Pets, Dwarven Mudcrab, Nix Hound, Bone Wolf now have the quest entries hidden.
+You can still do the quest, you just won't get quest journal spam for it.
+- CC pets now need first smithing perk to make collars/bags
+- Nordic Jewelry quest disabled.
+You can craft it now with just the craftsmanship perk.